Sustainamo/sustainamo/content/sustainability/framework/overview.md

 ---
 title: "Sustainability Framework"
 layout: content
-permalink: /sustainability-framework/
+permalink: /sustainability/framework/
 order: 0
 nav: false
 # nav_title: "Sust.
 Framework"
 # nav_order: 1
 ---

-A sustainability framework is...  <span class="note">...in one-two sentences what it is and why it's important...<span>
+A sustainability framework is...  <span class="note">...in one-two sentences what it is and why it's important...<span> (whole approach - strategy, goals, and how you implement it...)

 Sustainability relates to almost every aspect of your organisation or event, so knowing where to start can be daunting.
 However, you can make it a manageable process by following a step-by-step process, and incrementally building out your strategy.